openamiguel/equitysim/README.md

 ## documentation of each file and its functions

 ### AlphaVantage data download/update suite
+- **download.py**
+  - `load_single` downloads and processes a single symbol from AlphaVantage
+  - `load_single_drive` downloads and processes a single symbol from local drive
 - **single_download.py**
+  - WARNING: code will be deleted soon
   - `fetch_symbol` downloads and processes a single symbol from AlphaVantage.
   - `fetch_symbol_from_drive` retrieves a single symbol from local drive
   - command prompt options: